ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 Video | [0:00](https://www.youtube.com/watch?v=7uZtEy0nNbw)
 -|-

-Focus has been on `v0.12`.
+The focus has been on `v0.12`.
 The last task is including the upgraded BLS.
-Will be released in the next couple days.
+Will be released in the next couple of days.

-There are a number of networking updates and modifications that came out of the network call.
+There are several networking updates and modifications that came out of the network call.

 Some increased testing will be released.
 There were some corner cases around modifying states in state transitions.